Meet the Experts

 Angelica Glover, MD

-Dr. Glover is an ob-gyn, maternal–fetal medicine specialist, and clinical assistant professor at the University of North Carolina School of Medicine in Chapel Hill.
-She is a fellow of ACOG and the Society for Maternal-Fetal Medicine.
+Dr. Glover is an ob-gyn and maternal–fetal medicine specialist with Novant Health in Charlotte, North Carolina.
+She is a Fellow of ACOG and the Society for Maternal-Fetal Medicine.

 Caroline M. Hewitt, DNS, NP